McBenny/test-react-boilerplate/features.md

 - [X] Differentiate backgrounds between goals and fouls

 ##REFACTORING
+- [ ] Replace A and B strings by constants
 - [X] Optimise settings page to avoid repetition between A and B teams.
 - [X] Separate colours from colour usage
 - [X] Optimize components calls